drganghe/energy-climate-policy/README.md

-# EST603 Energy and Climate Policy (2023 Fall)
+# PAF9199 Energy and Climate Policy (2023 Fall)

 This is the website for Energy and Climate Policy 2023 Fall.
-I will share the slides, homework, and source files here.
+I will share the slides, assignments, and source files here.

 ## Acknowledgment